 Why do NAD+ levels decline with age?

-According to both animal and human studies, it is clear that NAD+ levels decrease with growing ages in blood and several tissues.
+According to both animal and human studies.
+It is clear that NAD+ levels decrease with growing ages in blood and several tissues.
 But why does its level decline?
-There are several mechanisms, which have the potential to reduce NAD+ levels including sedentary lifestyle, stress, overconsumption, DNA damage, and illness.
+There are several mechanisms, which have the potential to reduce these levels.
+Including sedentary lifestyle, stress, overconsumption, DNA damage, and illness.

 A better understanding of NAD+

-According to health experts, at a young age, there is a healthy supply of NAD+ in your body, which keeps you vibrant, young, and maintains good health.
+According to health experts, at a young age, there is a healthy supply in your body.
+Which keeps you vibrant, young, and maintains good health.
 This is because it gives a direct link between your cellular signaling and metabolism.
 Furthermore, it plays a crucial role in supporting your immune system, regulating the sleep cycle, and repairing DNA damage.

 When the natural level of NAD+ decreases, your longevity also decreases.
-The low NAD+ levels also increase the risk of several chronic diseases and make visible signs of ageing more prominent.
+Low levels also increase the risk of several chronic diseases and make visible signs of ageing more prominent.
 But don’t worry!
 By focusing on natural steps you can easily boost your NAD+ levels every day.
 In return, this increase in NAD+ level promotes your overall health, physical energy, and youthful metabolism.